GEOLYTIX/xyz/notes.md

 Replace mapbox-gl with maplibre. [#387](https://github.com/GEOLYTIX/xyz/issues/387)

 Dataviews - in case of no data tab gets message 'no data available', in the location view dataview container is skipped [#352](https://github.com/GEOLYTIX/xyz/issues/352)

+Infoj - query callback now checks if response is null.